mloberg/daft-discord-bot/README.md

 Once that's done run `npm install`, `npm run build`, and `npm start`.

+When connecting to a guild, it will create a DJ role.
+Assign this role to users that should be able to add and play music.
+Set this role with the `DJ_ROLE` environment variable, otherwise it defaults to _daft-dj_.

 ## Development

 To rebuild and restart the bot on file changes, run `npm run watch`.